Receive A Free LED Lighting Audit For Your Home from REenergizeCO

 LED stands for Light Emitting Diode and they have revolutionized the lighting industry.
 LED lights have different spectrums of light from yellow to a very bright white/blue.
 The light temperature is measured in Kelvin(k) and the proper residential soft light is 2700k.
 This type of light looks identical to incandescent bulbs but use 80% less electricity.
-Prices have dropped drastically making these bulbs much more affordable for household light.
+Prices have dropped drastically making these bulbs much more affordable.
 Additionally, LED bulbs are smaller and last 20 years or around 100,000 burn hours compared to a regular bulb which lasts 2 years or 5,000 burn hours.

 Our lighting program offers rebates and special services for residential homes.

 Earn significant rebates while lowering your lighting costs.
 The Lighting program offers qualifying homes:

 - A free lighting audit- including cost-saving recommendations and payback periods—performed by one of REenergizeCO’s Energy Efficiency Experts.

 - Substantial rebate incentives for installing energy-saving measures.